SenseLogic/GENERIS/README.md

 Generis is a lightweight code preprocessor adding the following features to the Go language :

-*   Generic code definition and instantiation.
+*   Generics.
+*   Free-form macros.
 *   Conditional compilation.
-*   ERB-like HTML templating.
+*   HTML templating.
-*   Allman to K&R style conversion.
+*   Allman style conversion.

 ## Sample